BIPES/BIPES/docs/contribute/forking.rst

 Just enter http://127.0.0.1:5001/ide in the browser after the script prompts "Running BIPES in development mode".
-This development mode is a special state that forbits the browser from caching the platform, allowing changes made to it to be applied instataneously.
+This development mode is a special state that forbids the browser from caching the platform, allowing changes made to it to be applied instantaneously.

 To stop running, press ``Ctrl+C`` in the terminal.